Mathura district: Temples

-Radharaman Temple is another name of ancient Hindu god Lord Krishna which means "one who gives pleasure to Radha".
+Radharaman Temple is another name of ancient Hindu god Krishna which means "one who gives pleasure to Radha".
 The seva puja of Radharamana was established in 1542, after the Deity self-manifested from a saligram-sila.
-Also kept in this temple is the wooden sitting place (hoki) and shawl (chaddar) or Lord Chaitanya, that he gave as a gift to Gopala Bhatta Gosvami who built the temple.
+Also kept in this temple is the wooden sitting place (hoki) and shawl (chaddar) or Chaitanya, that he gave as a gift to Gopala Bhatta Gosvami who built the temple.
 There is no deity of Radharani in this temple, but a crown is kept next to Krishna signifying her presence.

 Jaipur Temple which was built by Sawai Madhav Singh, the Maharaja of Jaipur in 1917, is a richly embellished and opulent temple located in Vrindaban.
 The fine hand - carved sandstone is of unparalleled workmanship.
-The temple is dedicated to Shri Radha Madhav.
+The temple is dedicated to Radha Madhav.

 Shahji Temple, another temple at Vrindavan, was designed and built in 1876 by a wealthy jeweller, Shah Kundan Lal of Lucknow.
 The deities at the temple are popularly known as the Chhote Radha Raman.
 Noted for its architecture and marble sculpture, the temple has twelve spiral columns each 15 feet high.
 The `Basanti Kamra' - the darbar hall is famed for its Belgian glass chandeliers and fine paintings.

 Vrindavan Chandrodaya Mandir is the world's tallest temple under-construction at Mathura.
 At cost of ₹300 crore it will be one of the most expensively built temple in world by ISKCON.

-Prem Mandir is a religious and spiritual complex situated on a 54-acre site on the outskirts of Vrindavan, is one of the newest temples dedicated to Shri Radha Krishna.
+Prem Mandir is a religious and spiritual complex situated on a 54-acre site on the outskirts of Vrindavan, is one of the newest temples dedicated to Radha Krishna.
 The temple structure was established by spiritual guru Kripalu Maharaj.
 The main structure of temple is made up of white marble.
-Idols of Shri Radha Krishna and Shri Sita Rama are present on the ground floor and first floor respectively.
+Idols of Radha Krishna and Sita Rama are present on the ground floor and first floor respectively.
 The whole premises of temple is covered with different art works depicting the pastimes of Radha Krishna.

 Sri Vrindavan-Chandra Mandir (HKM Vrindavan), located in Vrindavan, is a replica of that supreme Goloka Vrindavana in the spiritual sky.
 It was inaugurated in 2006 on the most auspicious day of Sri Rama Navami day.
 The temple is housed in an ultra-modern geodesic structure with a traditional gopuram based on khajuraho style of architecture, greeting pilgrims at the entrance.
 The major festivals of the temple are Sri Krishna Janmashtami, Sri Radhashtami, Kartik Fest (7-day festival during Govardhan Puja time) and Gaura Purnima.
 Grand abhishekas are performed for Sri Sri Radha Vrindavan-chandra during festivals such as Radhashtami and Janmashtami.